Follow these steps to play an active role in your health care.

 Know your family health history.

-The health history of your family is also an important part of your personal health record.
+Your family's health history is an important part of your personal health record.
 Use this family health history tool to keep track of conditions that run in your family.

 See a doctor regularly for checkups.

-Regular checkups can help the doctor or nurse find problems early, when they may be easier to treat.
+Regular checkups can help find problems early, when they may be easier to treat.

 What about cost?

-The Affordable Care Act, the health care reform law passed in 2010, covers many preventive services, like screenings and shots.
-It also covers well-child visits through age 21 and well-woman visits.
+Thanks to the Affordable Care Act, the health care reform law passed in 2010, insurance plans must cover many preventive services, like screenings and shots.
+Plans must also cover well-child visits through age 21 and well-woman visits.

 Depending on your insurance plan, you may be able to get preventive services at no cost to you.
-Check with your insurance provider for more information.
+Check with your insurance company for more information.

 If you don’t have insurance, check out these resources to help you get health care: